bitpay/wordpress-ecommerce-plugin/GUIDE.md

 ![BTC Invoice](https://raw.githubusercontent.com/aleitner/aleitner.github.io/master/wordpress-ecommerce-plugin-v2/images/Screen%20Shot%202014-11-17%20at%201.06.23%20PM.png)

-* Change the Transaction Speed if desired (see information about this in the API documentation at https://bitpay.com/downloads/bitpayApi.pdf).
+* Change the Transaction Speed if desired.
+Can be `high`, `medium`, or `low`.
+HIGH speed confirmations typically take 5-10 seconds, and can be used for digital goods or low-risk items.
+LOW speed confirmations take about 1 hour, and should be used for high-value items.

 ![BTC Invoice](https://raw.githubusercontent.com/aleitner/aleitner.github.io/master/wordpress-ecommerce-plugin-v2/images/Screen%20Shot%202014-11-17%20at%201.06.38%20PM.png)